 Secondly, the use of the word ἀποκυλίω (to roll away) indicates that the stone closing the tomb in the gMark account is meant to be round.
 A survey of First Century Jewish rock cut and cave tombs by Amos Kloner found that 98% of them were closed by square stones prior to 70 AD, with only four of the surveyed sites closed by a rolling round stone.
 After 70 AD, however, round stones became far more common.
 So this detail seems to be indicating the kind of tomb in the later First Century, given that a tomb of this style was exceedingly rare in Jesus’ time.
 This could just be the writer of gMark indicating the kind of tomb in the time he was writing or it could be that the tomb itself, an element conspicuous by its absence in Paul’s version, was an addition to the story.

-The details seem to be accurate; most stones closing tombs in the Jewish land at this time were square stones, and round stones only appear later on in the century.
-So perhaps this sly detail in the Gospels, where they say the stone was rolled away, gives away ahistoricity?
-Nope.
-As scholar and archaeologist Urban C. von Wahlde has pointed out to the Biblical Archaeology magazine, the square-shaped stones would also have been rolled.
-It’s a bit obvious if you think about it.
-What else were they going to do?
-Carry around the gigantic rocks?
+The details seem to be accurate: most stones closing tombs in the Jewish land at this time were square stones, and round stones are rare until later on in the century.
+But this is irrelevant.
+As scholar and archaeologist Urban C. von Wahlde has pointed out, the square-shaped stones would also have been rolled.
+It’s not like there was a better way back then to move around those massive rocks.
+Wahlde writes;

 It is not necessary to change the definition of kulio to make sense of the Gospel accounts.
 Von Wahlde points out: “It may very well be that people rolled the ‘cork-shaped’ stones away from the tomb.
 Once you see the size of a ‘stopper’ stone, it is easy to see that, however one gets the stone out of the doorway, chances are you are going to roll it the rest of the way.”
 Although they certainly would not have rolled as easily as round (disk-shaped) stones, cork-shaped stones still could have been rolled.